influxdata/telegraf/plugins/inputs/http/README.md

   ## Use SSL but skip chain & host verification
   # insecure_skip_verify = false

+  ## Amount of time allowed to complete the HTTP request
   # timeout = "5s"

   ## Data format to consume.